Find alternatives to calling the Augusta Police Department.

 - (207) 515 – 8398

 Please consider using these alternatives to calling the Augusta Police Department or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.